 I can see this frustrates him.
 And secretly, it frustrates me.
 Because even from the other room—where I try to sequester myself during my other half’s cooking ventures, so as to not become a backseat chef—I can see where Charlie goes wrong.

 Seeing how other people cook is a secret weapon for those of us who develop recipes for a living.
 It’s why Ina Garten has an assistant with minimal cooking experience who tests her recipes right in front of her.
-It’s also one of the reasons why I like teaching so much.
+It’s also one of the reasons why I like teaching cooking classes so much.
 My students constantly remind me of the intuitive kitchen tasks that I take for granted.
 And as I’ve witnessed during my own casual at-home case study, cooking gluten-free pasta is not as easily as boiling water.

 Store bought gluten-free pasta brands have come a long way from the disintegrating fusilli of yore.
-But no matter which box you’re using, if you cook the noodles wrong, the results can be just as soggy and sad.
+But no matter which box you’re using, if you cook the gluten-free noodles wrong, the results can be just as soggy and sad.

 Without a classroom to offer a “safe space” for feedback, I’m going tackle some of my significant other’s pasta faux pas right here, in hopes that I can save all of us from consuming the aftermath of similar missteps.